 Addax Antelope

-Types of Gazelles and Antelopes Found in Africa
+Types of Gazelles in Africa

 - Thomson’s gazelle (Eudorcas thomsonii)